 Another consideration in this domain is the use of homomorphic encryption schemes to allow a third party to process data without actually viewing the data.
 This protects the data from viewing by the third party, and the processing methods from viewing by the first party.
-[14] states for example that common statistical functions such as regression can be performed on data that is encrypted under the Paillier scheme.
+For example, common statistical functions such as regression can be performed on data that is encrypted under fully homomorphic encryption schemes.

-7 Limitations
+Limitations